bobmaerten/docker-wallabag/README.md

 # Credits

-Wallabag is an opensource project created by @nicosomb
+wallabag is an opensource project created by @nicosomb

 This docker image is build upon the baseimage made by phusion.